hli226/mvnimpute/README.md

 the package is installed, the vignette can be accessed using the function `browseVignettes("mvnimpute")`, and it will open in an external web browser.

+## Acknowlegements

+This package is based on the work supported by the National Institute of Environmental Health Sciences under grant 1R01ES028790-01.